Chain Chomp: Appearances

 The Chain Chomp first appears as an enemy in the video game Super Mario Bros.
 3, normally unable to reach the protagonist unless he is close.
 The Chain Chomp intermittently lunges to attack, held back by its chain.
 After dozens of lunges, its chain will start to flash red, and after three more lunges, it will break free and be able to move freely.
-A variation of the Chain Chomp, the Fire Chomp, also appears, able to follow the protagonist and spit fire.
+A variation of the Chain Chomp, the Flame Chomp, also appears, able to follow the protagonist and spit fire.
 It is also able to fly.
 In Super Mario 64, a Chain Chomp appears in the first level, Bob-omb Battlefield, as an enemy.
 It is chained to a post outside of a cage featuring a collectible star, charging occasionally.
 The player as Mario can free it by hammering the post into the ground, causing the Chain Chomp to crash into the cage and leave.
 The game Super Mario Sunshine features creatures called Chain Chomplets, puppy versions of Chain Chomps which need to be doused in water to pacify.
 Other Mario platformers they and their variations appear in include Super Mario Galaxy and its sequel Super Mario Galaxy 2, Super Mario 3D Land, and multiple New Super Mario Bros. games.

 In Super Mario Odyssey, Mario can possess multiple types of Chain Chomps, including a large Chain Chomp and a golden Chain Chomp owned by the boss Madam Broode called Chain Chompikins.
 This Chain Chomp wears a hat based on Madame Broode's and wears a silk top hat in a later encounter.
 This possession occurs through the player throwing Mario's cap onto it.
 Once possessed, the player can pull away from the chain post in order to cause the Chain Chomp to slingshot, which can be used to destroy environmental objects and defeat enemies.
 The Chain Chomp appears in various Yoshi games, starting with Super Mario World 2: Yoshi's Island.
 In this game, multiple types of Chain Chomps appear, including ones that leap from the background into the foreground and one that will chase after the protagonist Yoshi, destroying the level behind it.
 Chain Chomp appears as an enemy in both Super Mario Maker and Super Mario Maker 2, able to be added to custom levels created by players.